Application

 Course summary

-Learn how to design, develop, and deploy software systems for business, whilst also developing skills in enterprise computing, business modelling, and digital entrepreneurship.Why study BSc Business Computing (Entrepreneurship):
+Learn how to design, develop, and deploy software systems for business, whilst also honing skills in enterprise computing, business modelling, and digital entrepreneurship.Why study BSc Business Computing (Entrepreneurship):

-• You'll gain a detailed understanding of the major concepts and technologies underpinning entrepreneurship and their application to designing new products, services and processes that add value and exploit opportunities.
+• This degree will provide you with hands-on experience of digital businesses, innovative technologies and entrepreneurship.
+You'll gain a detailed understanding of the major concepts and technologies underpinning entrepreneurship and their application to designing exciting new products, services and processes.

-• You'll explore how both new and established organisations can respond to the opportunities and threats associated with disruptive innovation.
+• You'll explore how both new and established organisations can respond to the opportunities and threats associated with disruptive innovation, and how entrepreneurs can secure and manage financial resources.

 • You'll develop practical computing skills and an understanding of the processes involved in creating digital start-up businesses from inception to launch.